bahim22/work/Docs2/Aplus_prac.md

 - RFI: radio frequency interference; prevent by keeping devices away from one another

 - Try to implement simple answers/solutions first.
-- toolkit should have atleast a Phillips-head screwdrive.
+- toolkit should have at least a Phillips-head screwdriver.
 - create temporary passwords when working w/ clients, if you need to access their account, then change it afterwards.
 - Follow up with clients after completing ticket
 - antistatic straps keeps you at same electrical potential as the PC